Trampolines and swimming pools can be fun. However, that fun comes with a higher price tag for homeowner’s insurance.

-Request home insurance quotes and compare rates with your existing policy.
+Request home insurance quotes and compare rates that include swimming pools with your existing policy.
 Or use those rates to compare when purchasing this type of insurance for the first time.

 You want to be able to enjoy your swimming pool with peace of mind.

 When a parent buys their child a trampoline, they’re only thinking of the fun it can bring.
 They often don’t consider the potential danger and financial strain it creates for them.